ukhc/mediawiki-docker/README.md

 Use this to do the initial installation and configuration for MediaWiki.
 Once you are satisfied with the setup, you can back it up.

+Use these MariaDB values:
+- hostname: mariadb
+- user: root
+- password: admin
+- database name: mediawiki

+Note: When you have completed the install, you will be given a file called `LocalSettings.php`.
+Save this file for an upcoming step.

 ### Create a backup of the persistent volume and database
 ~~~
 ./local-backup.sh
 ~~~

 This backs up the html folder as well as the database.
 The backup will be created in the 'backup' folder in this repo.
 You can take multiple backups.

+Note: You can now copy the `LocalSettings.php` file into the `./backup/YOURBACKUPFOLDER/html` folder.

 ### Delete the deployment